italiangrid/storm/release-notes/storm-backend-server/1.11.15/index.md

 This release:

-* fixes the `maxThread` Backend setting which wasn't honored as expected;
+* fixes the `synchcall.xmlrpc.maxthread` setting for XMLRPC requests;
-* improves Backend's startup thanks to a refactoring of the init scripts (read more [here][upgrading-trouble] about troubleshooting);
+* improves backend's startup logic thanks to a refactoring of the init scripts (read more [here][upgrading-trouble] about troubleshooting);
-* clears old code and stuff related to deprecated variables.

 ### Bug fixes